How to Set Up Tailscale on Docker

 In this tutorial, we will look at how to set up Tailscale on Docker.

 Tailscale is a zero-configuration VPN, which means that without any port forwarding, you’ll be able to access all the devices on your local network.
-Running Tailscale in a Docker container is a great option as you can configure the container, connect it to your Tailscale account, then access your local network.
+Running Tailscale on Docker is a great option as you can configure the container, connect it to your Tailscale account, then access your local network.

 Tailscale is a great option for really anyone, though there are some users who have a CGNAT where using Tailscale is necessary for VPN connectivity.